bitcoinwords/bitcoinwords.github.io/_posts/2018-05-20-the-internets-magna-carta-moment.md

 2. **Reducing the risk of unfavorable rule changes**: Investors and operators are more likely to invest and build when the rules of the system are less likely to shift beneath their feet.

-3. **<mark>Reducing the cost of protecting assets</mark>**: If ownership is ill-defined, participants must allocate greater time and resources to engaging in activities that _might_ subsequently define ownership (or risk that others will).
+3. **Reducing the cost of protecting assets**: If ownership is ill-defined, participants must allocate greater time and resources to engaging in activities that _might_ subsequently define ownership (or risk that others will).
 For example, if private keys define ownership, then users can focus time toward securing private keys (instead of myriad activities that might subsequently redefine ownership).

 4. **Increasing the opportunities to realize gains from trade:** With clearly defined and publicly recognizable property rights, owners can engage in contractual arrangements for the asset and more fully utilize the asset to maximize value production.